Target (NYSE:TGT) Upgraded to “Buy” at Guggenheim

-Target (NYSE:TGT) was upgraded by equities researchers at Guggenheim from a “neutral” rating to a “buy” rating in a note issued to investors on Monday, Analyst Ratings Network reports.
-The firm presently has a $200.00 target price on the retailer’s stock.
-Guggenheim’s price target indicates a potential upside of 11.62% from the stock’s previous close.
+Target (NYSE:TGT) was upgraded by Guggenheim from a “neutral” rating to a “buy” rating in a research note issued on Monday, Benzinga reports.
+The brokerage presently has a $200.00 price objective on the retailer’s stock.
+Guggenheim’s price target indicates a potential upside of 11.10% from the stock’s current price.

-Other research analysts have also recently issued research reports about the stock.
-Jefferies Financial Group decreased their target price on shares of Target from $205.00 to $188.00 and set a “hold” rating for the company in a research report on Wednesday, March 3rd.
-Argus raised shares of Target from a “hold” rating to a “buy” rating and set a $205.00 price target for the company in a research note on Tuesday, November 24th.
-Zacks Investment Research lowered shares of Target from a “buy” rating to a “hold” rating and set a $180.00 price target for the company. in a research note on Friday, March 5th.
-DA Davidson reduced their price target on shares of Target from $229.00 to $210.00 and set a “buy” rating for the company in a research note on Wednesday, March 3rd.
-Finally, Stifel Nicolaus reduced their price target on shares of Target from $225.00 to $220.00 and set a “buy” rating for the company in a research note on Wednesday, March 3rd.
-Six research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and two have assigned a strong buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and an average target price of $175.41.
+Other analysts have also recently issued research reports about the stock.
+MKM Partners upgraded shares of Target from a “sell” rating to a “neutral” rating and boosted their target price for the company from $127.00 to $156.00 in a report on Thursday, November 19th.
+Zacks Investment Research cut shares of Target from a “buy” rating to a “hold” rating and set a $180.00 target price on the stock. in a report on Friday, March 5th.
+Telsey Advisory Group dropped their target price on shares of Target from $225.00 to $215.00 and set an “outperform” rating on the stock in a report on Wednesday, March 3rd.
+BMO Capital Markets upped their price target on shares of Target from $185.00 to $205.00 and gave the stock an “outperform” rating in a research note on Tuesday, March 9th.
+Finally, Argus upgraded shares of Target from a “hold” rating to a “buy” rating and set a $205.00 price target on the stock in a research note on Tuesday, November 24th.
+Six equities research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and two have assigned a strong buy rating to the company.
+The company currently has an average rating of “Buy” and a consensus price target of $175.41.

-In other news, insider Stephanie A. Lundquist sold 16,894 shares of Target stock in a transaction dated Thursday, January 14th.
+In other news, insider Stephanie A. Lundquist sold 16,894 shares of the company’s stock in a transaction dated Thursday, January 14th.
 The shares were sold at an average price of $198.34, for a total transaction of $3,350,755.96.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 0.52% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in TGT.
-BlackRock Inc. raised its stake in shares of Target by 7.1% during the fourth quarter.
-BlackRock Inc. now owns 37,134,621 shares of the retailer’s stock worth $6,555,375,000 after buying an additional 2,462,178 shares during the last quarter.
-Norges Bank bought a new stake in shares of Target during the fourth quarter worth approximately $1,007,373,000.
-FMR LLC raised its stake in shares of Target by 23.6% during the fourth quarter.
-FMR LLC now owns 5,493,847 shares of the retailer’s stock worth $969,830,000 after buying an additional 1,049,440 shares during the last quarter.
-UBS Asset Management Americas Inc. raised its stake in shares of Target by 31.8% during the fourth quarter.
-UBS Asset Management Americas Inc. now owns 3,936,652 shares of the retailer’s stock worth $694,937,000 after buying an additional 950,131 shares during the last quarter.
-Finally, D1 Capital Partners L.P. raised its stake in shares of Target by 55.8% during the fourth quarter.
-D1 Capital Partners L.P. now owns 3,595,477 shares of the retailer’s stock worth $634,710,000 after buying an additional 1,288,000 shares during the last quarter.
-79.17% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its position in shares of Target by 7.1% during the 4th quarter.
+BlackRock Inc. now owns 37,134,621 shares of the retailer’s stock valued at $6,555,375,000 after purchasing an additional 2,462,178 shares during the last quarter.
+Norges Bank purchased a new stake in shares of Target during the 4th quarter valued at about $1,007,373,000.
+FMR LLC increased its holdings in Target by 23.6% in the 4th quarter.
+FMR LLC now owns 5,493,847 shares of the retailer’s stock worth $969,830,000 after acquiring an additional 1,049,440 shares in the last quarter.
+UBS Asset Management Americas Inc. increased its holdings in Target by 31.8% in the 4th quarter.
+UBS Asset Management Americas Inc. now owns 3,936,652 shares of the retailer’s stock worth $694,937,000 after acquiring an additional 950,131 shares in the last quarter.
+Finally, D1 Capital Partners L.P. increased its holdings in Target by 55.8% in the 4th quarter.
+D1 Capital Partners L.P. now owns 3,595,477 shares of the retailer’s stock worth $634,710,000 after acquiring an additional 1,288,000 shares in the last quarter.
+79.17% of the stock is owned by hedge funds and other institutional investors.

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers food assortments, including perishables, dry grocery, dairy, and frozen items; apparel, accessories, home dÃ©cor products, electronics, toys, seasonal offerings, and other merchandise; beauty and household essentials; The company also provides in-store amenities, such as Target CafÃ©, Target Optical, Starbucks, and other food service offerings.